stratosphereips/StratosphereLinuxIPS/README.md

 Behavioral Machine Learning Based Intrusion Prevention System
 </h1>

-Slips is a modular behavioral Python intrusion prevention system that uses machine learning to detect malicious behaviors in the network traffic.
-Slips was designed to focus on targeted attacks, detection of command and control channels, and to provide a good visualisation for the analyst.
+Slips is a behavioral intrusion prevention system that uses machine learning to detect malicious behaviors in the network traffic.
+Slips is designed to focus on targeted attacks, detection of command and control channels, and to provide a good visualisation for the analyst.
+It can analyze network traffic in real time, network captures such as pcap files, and network flows produced by Suricata, Zeek/Bro and Argus.
+Slips processes the input, analyzes it, and highlights suspicious behaviour that need the analyst attention.

 <img src="https://raw.githubusercontent.com/stratosphereips/StratosphereLinuxIPS/develop/docs/images/slips.gif" title="Slips in action.">